 Who owns copyright in class materials?

-The course instructor owns copyright in class materials that are created by the instructor, such as lecture notes, PowerPoint presentations, course syllabi, and lectures.
+The course instructor owns copyright in class materials that are created by the instructor, such as lecture notes, PowerPoint presentations, course syllabi, lectures, and exams.
 Students may share their personal class notes with third parties, but they may not share course material created by the instructor unless they have permission from the instructor.